Chatbots and AI are often used interchangeably. In reality, the capabilities between the two vary greatly.

 Chatbots: No AI, Ideal for Straightforward, Highly Predictable and Limited Scenarios.

-Rules-based chatbots can automate very specific scenarios, such as looking up an order status or browsing through a product catalog.
+Rules-based chatbots can automate customer service in very specific scenarios, such as looking up an order status or browsing through a product catalog.
 Basic chatbots don’t allow for a person to engage naturally in a conversation, but rather move the conversation forward via bot-prompted keywords or U/X features like Facebook Messenger’s suggested responses.

 If a bot does have the ability to understand specifically-trained questions, it’s often limited.
 Specific variations of a question must have been pre-trained for the chatbot to accurately understand a person’s intent.
 For instance, if a bot was trained to understand “Where’s my order?” but your customer asks the same question slightly differently, “Is my package arriving today?”, the bot will fail to properly map to the order status intent unless it has been explicitly trained to do so.